tadeusz-lewandowski/Paccoon/_posts/articles/2017-02-02-writing-simple-shell.md

 // (...)
 ```

-When *fork* is called, our app is "splitted" on two parts.
-In one we handle child process and second we handle parent process.
+When *fork* is called, our app is "splitted" into two parts.
+In one we handle child process and in the second we handle parent process.

-Both of processes will check if statement.
-But the results will be different because *pid* variable is equal 0 in child process (fork returns 0 for child process).
+Both of processes will check its if statement.
+But the results will be different because *pid* variable is equal to 0 in child process (fork returns 0 for child process).
 In parent process we are waiting for changes in child process and save exit status in *status* variable.

-*wait* is declared in ```<sys/types.h>``` and ```<sys/wait.h>``` so don't forget to add it on the top.
+*wait* is declared in ```<sys/types.h>``` and ```<sys/wait.h>``` so don't forget to add it on top.

-Now we have to replace child process with app defined by user in command.
-I recommand to use *execvp* function because you can pass array of arguments to the program that you want to execute.
-See how to do it:
+Now we have to replace child process with app requested by user.
+I recommand use of *execvp* function because you can pass array of arguments to the program that you want to execute.
+Let's see how to do it:

 *nekoshell.c*